joergen7/cuneiform-doc/syntax_expr.rst

 ==========================

-A Singular Expression is either an ID, acting as a placeholder for expression, an INTLIT, a STRLIT enclosed in quotes, a :ref:`syntax_cond`, an :ref:`syntax_app`, or a :ref:`syntax_cur`.
+A Singular Expression is either an ID, acting as a placeholder for expression, an INTLIT, a STRLIT enclosed in quotes, a :ref:`syntax_cnd`, an :ref:`syntax_app`, or a :ref:`syntax_cur`.

 An Expression can be part of a :ref:`syntax_compoundexpr`.